seL4/docs/Tutorials/seL4_Tutorial_3.md

     -   Understand CSpace pointers, which are really just integers with multiple indexes concatenated into one.
 Understanding them well however, is important to understanding how capabilities work.
-Be sure you understand the diagram on the "'''CSpace example and addressing'''" slide.
+Be sure you understand the diagram on the "**CSpace example and addressing**" slide.

 ## Tasks